erickherreraresearch/TaxonomyPureVisualMonocularSLAM/README.md

 # TaxonomyPureVisualMonocularSLAM
-A Extended Taxonomy for Monocular Visual SLAM, Visual Odometry, and Structure from Motion methods applied to 3D Reconstruction
+# An Extended Taxonomy for Monocular Visual SLAM, Visual Odometry, and Structure from Motion methods applied to 3D Reconstruction